EvgeniGenchev/GenSON-lib/README.md

-#### Usage
+## Usage

 GenSON is non-string based parser which means that it should be used only if you have an idea on the contents of it.
+You can see few [examples](https://github.com/EvgeniGenchev/GenSON-lib/tree/master/test) on OpenWeather API's retrieved JSON files.